jkmagnussen/To-Du/README.md

 npm install > npm start

-Active applkication can be found at : https://jkmagnussen.com/todo/
+Active application can be found at : https://jkmagnussen.com/todo/